A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: Introduction

-In this paper, we introduce and analyze a novel method that directly addresses this challenge, which combines the tensor product Chebyshev polynomial interpolation in the computational domain with the ALS-based Tucker decomposition of the rather small tensor of Chebyshev coefficients\footnote{Using non-orthogonal interpolating functions leads to small modification of the computational scheme.}, termed Chebyshev-Tucker (ChebTuck) format.
-This leads to the construction of mesh-free two-level Tucker tensor format for approximation of multivariate functions, either given explicitly in analytic form or only available in the form of discrete grid-based representations.
-It allows to avoid the expenses of the rank-structured approximation of function-related tensors defined on fine spatial grids in $\mathbb{R}^3$, while benefiting from the Tucker decomposition of the rather small core tensor of Chebyshev coefficients, which leads to nearly optimal rank parameters as for the well established grid-based methods.
+Ultimately, this representation combines Chebyshev interpolation polynomials discretized on arbitrarily large 3D grids with the Tucker decomposition of the tensor of Chebyshev coefficients.\footnote{Using non-orthogonal interpolating functions leads to small modification of the computational scheme.} It allows to avoid the expenses of the rank-structured approximation of function-related tensors defined on fine spatial grids in $\mathbb{R}^3$, while benefiting from the Tucker decomposition of the core tensor of Chebyshev coefficients, which leads to nearly optimal rank parameters as for the well established grid-based tensor methods.
 The $\varepsilon$-ranks inherited from the Tucker-ALS decomposition are almost optimal and can be much smaller than the polynomial degree, $m$, of the initial Chebyshev interpolant which, in turn, is chosen independent of the grid sizes in grid-based methods.
 Thus, we compute the nearly optimal Tucker decomposition of the 3D function without discretizing the function on the full grid in the computational domain, but only using its values at Chebyshev nodes.
 Note that in the case of functions with multiple cusps (or even stronger singularities), our method applies to the long-range component of the target function approximated in the range-separated (RS) tensor format \cite{benner2018range}.

-We underline that, given accuracy $\varepsilon>0$, our main goal in this paper is to construct numerical methods that allow to compute the mesh-free Tucker tensor approximation of the target function with almost optimal tensor rank ${\bf r}=(r_1,r_2,r_3)$ which is usually much smaller than the Chebyshev polynomials degree $m$ that guarantees the accuracy $\varepsilon$ of the Chebyshev interpolant.
-In turn, the parameter $m$ is supposed to be much smaller than the grid size $n$ that is required for $\varepsilon$-accurate grid-based discretization with the mesh-size $h$,
+We underline that, given accuracy $\varepsilon>0$, our main goal in this paper is to construct numerical methods that allow to compute the mesh-free Tucker tensor approximation of the target function with almost optimal $\varepsilon$-rank ${\bf r}=(r_1,r_2,r_3)$ which is usually much smaller than the Chebyshev polynomials degree $m$ that guarantees the accuracy $\varepsilon$ of the Chebyshev interpolant.
+In turn, the parameter $m$ is supposed to be much smaller than the grid size $n$ that is required for the $\varepsilon$-accurate grid-based discretization of the input function (with the mesh-size $h$),

-The resulting Tucker rank is the most important parameter governing the complexity of subsequent multilinear algebra operations.
+The resulting Tucker rank is the most important parameter governing the complexity of subsequent multilinear algebra operations in respective applications.